Yes, we do COVID-19 Testing for Travel

 - You require a negative COVID-19 test before your essential travel.

-Essential travel testing is not covered by public funding and is private pay only.
+Testing for Travel is not covered by public funding and is private pay only.
 We offer some of the best pricing around!

 We do PCR-only tests which is valid for most destinations, as well as PCR + IgM tests for destinations that require both test results.

-Results in just 45 minutes!
+Results in just a few hours!

 Rapid Antigen TestAll testing done in clinic.

-Rapid Antigen test
+Rapid Antigen Viral test

 Testing done in clinic